 Insha’Allah, we hope that our sustainable water projects not only provide water for years to come, but also instil beneficial knowledge for entire communities that can be passed on to future generations.

-Sadaqah Jariyah is long-term and Sadaqah is short-term.
+Sadaqah Jariyah is long-term and Sadaqah is often short-term.
 For example, providing a food pack for a family may only satisfy their hunger for a limited period of time.

 However, supporting our sustainable water projects, like drip irrigation systems, ensure families are able to grow crops for years to come.